TimMikeladze/reptiles.dev/README.md

 # reptiles

+Generate colorful SVG placeholder images.
+Useful for creating attractive and pseudorandom, cacheable placeholders.

 🦎
  [Website](https://reptiles.dev) · 🚀 [Quick SVG](https://reptiles.dev/svg) · 🛝 [GraphQL Playground](https://reptiles.dev/graphql)

 <img width="500px" src="docs/example.png">

-## About

-Generate colorful SVG placeholder images.
-Useful for creating attractive and pseudorandom, cacheable placeholders.

 ## Usage

-Simply generate an image by using the `/svg` endpoint and providing optional query parameters.
+Simply generate an image by using the [/svg](https://reptiles.dev/svg) endpoint to generate a single SVG. endpoint and providing optional query parameters.

+You can also visit the [Website](https://reptiles.dev) to generate placeholder images using visual editor with shareable urls.

 Alternatively visit the [GraphQL playground](https://reptiles.dev/graphql) and read the detailed documentation on all available options.